Sorting using ASP.NET Core Web API and EF Core

 Task<PaginatedListModel<EmployeeModel>> GetAllEmployees(int pageIndex, int pageSize, FilterModel filters, string sortBy = "id", string sortOrder = "desc");

-Here is our GetEmployee method in the EmployeeService Class
+Add Sorting functionality on GetEmployee method in the EmployeeService Class

 public async Task<PaginatedListModel<EmployeeModel>> GetAllEmployees(int pageIndex, int pageSize, FilterModel filters, string sortBy = "id", string sortOrder = "desc")